nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 Before uploading any file, you need to initialize a batch, even if there is only one file to upload.

+This handshake phase is mandatory to acquire a server-side generated batch ID to be used in subsequent requests as part of the REST resource path.

 ```
 POST http://NUXEO_SERVER/nuxeo/api/v1/upload/
 ```

-This request returns a 201 *CREATED* status code with the following JSON data:
+This request returns a 201 CREATED status code with the following JSON data:

 ```javascript
 {"batchId": batchId}
 ```

-**This handshake phase is mandatory to acquire a server-side generated batch ID to be used in subsequent requests as part of the REST resource path.**

-The batch ID can be seen as an upload session id, especially for a [resumable upload]({{page page='howto-upload-file-nuxeo-using-rest-api'}}#-anchor-uploadingafileinchunks-uploading-a-file-in-chunks-resumable-).
+The batch id can be seen as an upload session id, especially for a [resumable upload]({{page page='howto-upload-file-nuxeo-using-rest-api'}}#-anchor-uploadingafileinchunks-uploading-a-file-in-chunks-resumable-).

 ### Uploading a File